Relaxation Techniques

 What are the benefits of using relaxation techniques?

-For some people, using relaxation techniques can help to reduce stress and promote an overall sense of well-being.3 Their use has been suggested to have a number of benefits including:
+For some people, using relaxation techniques can help to reduce stress and promote an overall sense of well-being.3 Their use has been suggested to have several benefits including:

 - Improving concentration, overall mood, and sleep quality